Birth Father Rights in Arizona: What You Need to Know

 Birth mothers who have placed a child for adoption with American Adoptions in Arizona have been:

-married or in a loving, committed relationship with the father of the baby they placed for adoption
+Married or in a loving, committed relationship with the father of the baby they placed for adoption

-mothers to other children who may share a father or have different fathers
+Mothers to other children who may share a father or have different fathers

-on good terms with the father of the baby, even if they are not in a relationship
+On good terms with the father of the baby, even if they are not in a relationship

-unsure of who the father is or how to contact him
+Unsure of who the father is or how to contact him

-not in a healthy relationship with the birth father, which is a common reason for why women choose adoption for their baby.
+Not in a healthy relationship with the birth father, which is a common reason for why women choose adoption for their baby.

 Whether you’re considering an Arizona adoption when the father is unknown, unsupportive or uninvolved in your life, start by calling 1-800-ADOPTION.
 You can talk with an adoption specialist about your unique situation and gain a clearer understanding of the options you have and how to move forward.
-Remember, it is free to call and there is no obligation to choose adoption.
-Someone is available 24/7.
+Remember, it is free to call and there is someone is available 24/7.
 You can also fill out our online contact for here.

 There are three ways you can talk to the birth father about your adoption decision:

-This is the best way to talk to the birth father about your Arizona adoption plan.
+In most cases, this is the best way to talk to the birth father about your Arizona adoption plan.
 Make plans to meet in a calm, quiet and private space.
 Remain calm, and come prepared with information to help answer his questions about adoption in Arizona.
 Be respectful of the emotions he’s feeling and processing.

 If an in-person meeting is not possible, draft a letter or email to the father instead.
 For some, this may be a better way to clearly communicate your feelings and stay on topic.
 Be sure to include some educational resources about Arizona adoption for the father to read.

 It can be helpful to have your adoption specialist or a trusted friend proofread your letter before you send it.
-They can make sure you’ve included necessary information, and used a calm, kind tone.
+They can make sure you’ve included necessary information and used a calm, kind tone.